 Bullying will often involve more than one form.
 The Prep is determined that no type of bullying will be tolerated by staff, pupils, or parents at Sherborne; abuse is abuse and will not be tolerated or passed off as 'banter' or 'part of growing up'.
-Staff will intervene in such cases and will inform the Form tutor and Deputy Head Pastoral (DHP).
+Staff will intervene in such cases and will inform the Form teacher and Head.